 - By the late 1980s, BBW’s growth as an organization devoted to its own agenda of programs and concerns set the stage for a reevaluation of the organization’s historic relationship with B’nai B’rith.

 - Thousands participate in a JWI study of attitudes about interfaith marriage.
-Study findings lead JWI to commission, Mingled Roots, a book designed to help Jewish grandparents pass on their Jewish heritage to grandchildren from interfaith families.
+Study findings lead JWI to commission, Mingled Roots, a book designed to help Jewish grandparents pass on their Jewish heritage to grandchildren from interfaith marriage.

 - JWI launches the Prejudice Awareness Summit, a program that reaches thousands of middle school students in cities throughout the U.S.